 - failed any of the Standardized Field Sobriety Tests

-Just in case you’re worried about officers being able to keep track of all their options, I can assure you that police have an official State form that helpfully prompts all of these observations, and then some.
+If you’re worried about officers being able to keep track of all their options, don’t be.
+Police have an official State form that helpfully prompts all of these observations, and then some.

 - Were you in actual physical control of the vehicle?